-You are enrolled into an MBS graduate degree
+You are enrolled into an approved graduate degree

-MBS students who have already completed one practicum subject may submit an expression of interest to take another but will be placed on a waiting list and only considered should a place become available.
+- MBS students who have already completed one Graduate Practicum subject may apply to take another but will be placed on a waiting list and only offered a place based on availability.